 14. courses are built on interactive case studies, to provide hands-on, practical learning opportunities.
 Courses include “Getting Real Results from Virtual Teams,” “Defining and Analyzing Requirements,” “Recovering Troubled Projects” and more.
 Instructors have an average of 25 years of experience managing projects.

-15. gives you access to on-demand courses on project planning, project integration, a Project Management master class by Exner Education, and PMP/CAPM exam prep.
+15. gives you access to on-demand courses on project planning, project integration management, a Project Management master class by Exner Education, and PMP/CAPM exam prep.
 Check each course description to determine if it qualifies for PDUs, who the provider is, how many hours of content it includes, and how much it costs.

 16. delivers online course offerings that include project management applications and fundamentals, along with PMP certification prep.
 Courses run for six weeks, after which you have two weeks to complete a final exam.